How you can work with Government Digital Service (GDS) to create a register.

 2. The register is accepted

-GDS will look at your request to make sure your proposed register:
+GDS will look at your request to make sure your suggested register:

 - meets a valid user need